andybeckmann/app.didicit/README.md

 # didicit.app

-didicit is a to-learn list for lifelong learning.
+didicit is a to-learn list for lifelong learning

 ## Screenshots